 The M.A.T. in Middle Grades Mathematics Education (5-9) is designed for individuals seeking initial certification to teach mathematics at the middle grades level.
 Please be advised that program and/or course requirements are subject to change, per state legislative mandates, Florida Department of Education program approval standards, and accreditation criteria.

 Accreditation

-Accredited by the Florida Department of Education and the National Council for the Accreditation of Teacher Education.
+Accredited by the Florida Department of Education and the Council for the Accreditation of Educator Preparation (CAEP)

 ADMISSION INFORMATION

 Must meet University requirements (see Graduate Admissions) as well as requirements for admission to the major, listed below.